 PART 1: Group Travel Checklist

-We know how stressful planning a group holiday do can be.
+We know how stressful planning a group holiday can be.
 Trying to organise a bunch of independent adults with different work schedules and life commitments can be a nightmare.
-And if there’s children involved then you have a whole new minefield of school holidays to contend with!
-So we composed a checklist that might help you to maintain your sanity and prevent you from eventually hating everyone you’re planning to go away with…
+If there’s children involved then you have the minefield of school holidays to contend with!
+So with that in mind we have composed this handy checklist that might help you to maintain your sanity...

 5. Book as much as you can in advance…

 This one is simple.
 If you’re going abroad, make sure everyone has an in-date passport.
-This ties in with giving people lots of notice, this makes sure they also have time to get a new passport if necessary.
+You'd be surprised how many people forget this bit!

 7. Communicate, communicate, communicate!

-You will find yourself in daily contact with people who want to know the latest details and prices.
+You will find yourself in daily contact with people who want to know the latest developments.
 Make good use of that group chat!
-When you get an update or something develops, pass it on to the group.
-This way no one gets left behind and everyone is clued in.
-It’s also important that you can get in contact easily with those who are accommodating your party, and thankfully our customer service is on hand to answer any questions you may have!
+When you have new information, pass it on to the group; this way no one gets left out of the loop.

 8. Keep CALM